michael-mueller-git/FunPos/Regresion/README.md

   - Not possible i have only 6GB Video Ram.
 - [ ] Implement validation to prevent over fitting
 - [ ] Implement randomnes to data loader (for training) e.g. Gaussian noise, random tarnformation of frame sequences, ... to improve the generalization
+- [ ] Add audio to improve prediction

 ## Current State